vpbgkt/NexPrepAI/README.md

 ## ➕ Add Question API: /api/questions/add

-Use this API to add a new question into NexPrep backend with full structure:
+Use this API to add a new question into NexPrepAI backend with full structure:

 ```json
 {